 Companies don’t retain existing processes out of nostalgia, but rather to maximize the investments they have already made in legacy systems.
 However, the benefits of Cloud-based CRM are so compelling — and the opportunity cost of failing to adopt the most efficient system is so significant — that the migration to cutting-edge CRM often happens sooner rather than later.
 The result is invariably an enhanced user experience with secure Cloud applications that offer state-of-the-art interfaces and capabilities.

-Implementation of private Cloud solutions jumped from 63 to 77 percent from 2015 to 2016 among the respondents.
-The overall figure for adoption of hybrid Cloud solutions soared from 58 to 71 percent.
+Implementation of private Cloud solutions jumped from 63-77% from 2015 to 2016 among the respondents.
+The overall figure for adoption of hybrid Cloud solutions soared from 58-71%.
+Reliance on Cloud-based systems is also demonstrated by the increase in usage.

 Oracle and the Cloud